 Day One Continues On The Mother Road Route 66

-Last Updated: November 18, 2017.
+Last Updated: April 21, 2020.
+Earlier today, I began my Odyssey on Route 66, The Mother Road.
 This is a great country, the greatest one on Earth.
 It is wonderful to see a celebration of freedom leading up to our country’s birthday on July 4.
 All along as I travel Route 66 Old Glory is on display.

 Remember, You Can Trust Your Car To The Man Who Wears The Star, That Big, Bright Texaco Star!

 I look around and discover someone who is really haulin’ the mail here in Illinois:

 Driving through Pontiac, I pulled up to a stop sign, stepped on the gas and … nothing.
 The transmission fluid had blown out, all of it.
 Contemplating spending the weekend in Pontiac, IL, I pulled out the GPS and began a search for ‘auto parts’.

 How lucky!
 It could not have happened at a better place, better time or a better day!
 I walked 2 blocks to NAPA and explained what was wrong to the counter guy.
 He directed me to an assortment of spring clips and came up with 3 gallons of tranny fluid, Wolf’s Head, no less.
 Plus, I had help getting those 3 gallons back to the car, courtesy of the NAPA courtesy shuttle in Pontiac, IL.
 What a great country!